flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keithley-2700/Keithley-2700.md

 keithley.disconnect()
 ```

-Note: This script assumes that you have already installed the `pymeasure` package and have the necessary GPIB connection set up for the Keithley 2700.
+This script connects to the Keithley 2700 using the GPIB address "GPIB::1".
+It then performs some operations with the instrument, such as getting the state of channels 1 and 2, closing all channels, and finally disconnecting from the instrument.

+Note that you may need to install the `pymeasure` package before running this script.
+You can install it using `pip install pymeasure`.

 </TabItem>
 </Tabs>